History of the San Francisco 49ers: 1978

-1979–1992: The Montana and Jerry Rice era
+1979–1992: Joe Montana and Jerry Rice era

 1979

 The team was led in its turnaround from late 1970s doormat by new owner Edward J. DeBartolo Jr. and head coach Bill Walsh.
 The former head coach of Stanford University was known for stockpiling draft picks, making excellent draft selections, and patching roster holes by acquiring key free agents.

 Bill Walsh was hired to be the 49ers head coach in the 1978 off-season.
 Walsh was a disciple of Paul Brown, and served as Brown's offensive coordinator with the Cincinnati Bengals from 1968 to 1975.
 However, Brown did not appoint him as his successor upon his retirement, ironically choosing another assistant, former 49ers center Bill "Tiger" Johnson.
 Desiring head coach experience, Walsh looked to Stanford University in 1977.
 He had had some success there before the 49ers tapped him to be their replacement.

 Walsh is given credit for popularizing the 'West Coast offense', which is not entirely true.
 The Bill Walsh offense was actually created and refined while he was an assistant coach with Bengals.
-The offense utilizes a short, precise, timed passing game as a replacement/augmentation of the running game.
+The offense uses a short, precise, timed passing game as a replacement/augmentation of the running game.
 The offense is extremely difficult to defend against as it is content to consistently make 6–8 yard gains all the way down the field.
 (The true West Coast offense—more focused on the vertical, or downfield, passing game—was actually created by 1960s L.A. / San Diego coach Sid Gillman, and San Diego State coach Don Coryell, who also employed a version of it as head coach of the San Diego Chargers.)